Weekend storms cause damage, power outages across area

-DuBOIS — Storms with wind gusts of over 50 mph blew through the Tri-County area on Saturday, resulting in downed trees and widespread power outages.
+BROOKVILLE — Storms with wind gusts of more than 50 mph blew through the Tri-County area on Saturday, resulting in downed trees and widespread power outages.

 According to the National Weather Service in State College, a peak wind gust of 52 mph was recorded at the DuBois Regional Airport Saturday.
 Top wind gusts of 41 mph registered in Punxsutawney and St. Marys.